-Have you been prescribed antidepressants to treat hot flushes or hot flashes even though you may not feel depressed?
-Antidepressants are another option to treat hot flushes.
+Have you been prescribed antidepressants to treat hot flushes or hot flashes even though you do not feel depressed?
+Antidepressants can be used to treat hot flushes.

 Antidepressants for Hot Flushes

-Can antidepressants be prescribed to treat hot flushes or hot flashes?
+Can antidepressants be used to treat hot flushes or hot flashes?

 In Hot Flashes: Diagnosis & Treatment – Treatment: Antidepressants the (United States) Mayo Clinic elaborate on: